Morgan Wallen & Zac Brown Band Lead CMC Rocks QLD 2023 Lineup

 The lineup for the 2023 edition of CMC Rocks QLD has arrived, with some of the biggest names in local and international country music on the bill.
-Next year sees the likes of USA country artists Morgan Wallen, Zac Brown Band, and Kip Moore leading the charge as headliners.
+USA country artists Morgan Wallen, Zac Brown Band, and Kip Moore lead the charge as headliners for the March 2023 event.

-Set to take over Willowbank, Ipswich in Queensland between Wednesday, March 15th and Sunday, 19th March, the festival will also welcome a large array of acts from the US, including Ashley McBryde, Randy Houser, Corey Kent, Bailey Zimmerman, and more.
-New Zealand’s Abby Christo will also appear as the only artist not from Australia or the US.
+CMC Rocks QLD will take over Willowbank, Ipswich between Wednesday, 15th and Sunday, 19th March.
+The lineup includes a long list of acts from the US, such as Ashley McBryde, Randy Houser, Corey Kent and Bailey Zimmerman.
+New Zealander Abby Christo is the lineup’s only artist to not come from either Australia or the US.

-Local talent is also in abundance for the 2023 event, with the likes of Travis Collins, Darlinghurst, The Wolfe Brothers, The Buckleys, Caitlyn Shadbolt, Blake O’Connor, and others joining the festivities.
+Local talent is in abundance, with the likes of Travis Collins, Darlinghurst, The Wolfe Brothers, The Buckleys, Caitlyn Shadbolt and Blake O’Connor on board for the event, which takes place on the lands of the Jagera, Yuggera and Ugarapul people.

-The 2023 edition of CMC Rocks QLD follows on from its most recent festivities just last month, which saw the likes of Brad Paisley, Kane Brown, and Morgan Evans on the bill.
-In turn, it was the first event since 2020, following COVID-related postponements in 2021.
+The latest CMC Rocks QLD event took place last month, with Brad Paisley, Kane Brown, and Morgan Evans on the bill.
+Despite the rapid turnaround in production and organisation, festival director Jeremy Dylan anticipates the upcoming festival will be one of their biggest yet.

-Despite the rapid-fire turnaround in production and organisation, organisers have cited the upcoming festival as their biggest and best yet.
-“This is one of the biggest line-ups we’ve ever had and we can’t wait for all these incredible artists to hear the best crowd in Australia singing their songs back to them in six months,” added Potts Entertainment Festival Director Jeremy Dylan.
+“This is one of the biggest line-ups we’ve ever had and we can’t wait for all these incredible artists to hear the best crowd in Australia singing their songs back to them in six months,” Dylan said.

 CMC Rocks QLD 2023 Lineup